Robert Bontempi

 Mr. Bontempi has been active in the Huntington community for over 30 years.
 In January 2019, he was appointed to the Town of Huntington EOSPA (Environmental Open Space and Park Fund Review Advisory) Committee where he served for almost two years.
-He is a founding board member of the Huntington Township Business Council www.huntingtonbusinesscouncil.com and Huntington’s 1653 Foundation, Inc. www.1653foundation.org formed in 2017 and 2018 respectively.
-From 2009-2013 Mr. Bontempi was Chairman of the Board of the Huntington Township Chamber of Commerce where he still serves on the Executive Board.
-In addition, has been a member of the Huntington Chamber Committee for Better Government since 2001.
+He is a founding board member of the Huntington Township Business Council and Huntington’s 1653 Foundation, formed in 2017 and 2018, respectively.
+From 2009-2013 Mr. Bontempi was Chairman of the Board of the Huntington Township Chamber of Commerce where he still serves on the Executive Board as Vice Chairman and Co-Chairman of the Long Island Fall Festival since 2009.
 Bob was appointed by The Huntington Town Board to serve as a Director on the Huntington Town Planning Board from 1997-1999.
-He was re-appointed to The Planning Board September 2020 and elected Vice Chairman January 2021.
+He was re-appointed to The Planning Board September 2020 and appointed Vice Chairman in January 2021 a position he still holds.

-Mr. Bontempi has worked in the Pharmaceutical Industry for the past 25 years.
-He currently serves a Senior Regional Business Director with Mallinckrodt Pharmaceuticals in the Critical Care Hospital Space.
-Prior to that, he worked at Otsuka America Pharmaceuticals and Bristol-Myers Squibb Company.
-Before entering the private sector, Mr. Bontempi worked as Director of Operations for the Suffolk County Medical Examiner’s office where he was chief spokesperson during the TWA flight 800 tragedy.
+Mr. Bontempi has worked in the Pharmaceutical/Medical Device Industry for almost thirty years.
+He currently serves as Senior Regional Business Director with Mallinckrodt Pharmaceuticals in the Critical Care Hospital Space.
+Prior to that, he worked at Otsuka America Pharmaceuticals and Bristol-Myers Squibb Company in multiple sales and management roles.
+Mr. Bontempi is also a principal in the Quay Group, Inc., a business-to-business consulting firm.
+Before entering the private sector, Mr. Bontempi worked as Director of Operations (1996) for the Suffolk County Medical Examiner’s office where he was chief spokesperson during the TWA flight 800 tragedy.
 From 1992 until 1995, Mr. Bontempi worked as an Aide in the Suffolk County Legislature where he served as liaison to the Health & Human Services Committee.

 Rob Ripp is a strategic advisor and leader who focuses on helping clients build business plans that are both visionary and executable.
 With over 35 years in the corporate planning world, Rob brings unique capabilities to both the for-profit and not-for-profit sectors.